 [Child's Name]

-For attending [school/class name] every single day during [semester/term/school year] without missing once!
-Whether it was raining, snowing, or freezing cold, you showed up with energy and a great attitude.
-Your dedication and reliability are truly admirable.
-Congratulations on this outstanding achievement!
+For attending [school/class name] every single day during [semester/term/year] without missing once.
+Rain or shine, you showed up with energy and a great attitude.
+Your reliability is something to be proud of.

 [Date] | With pride, [Parent Names]